 I think last night was the first time I slept with the tent's vestibule cover open, at least up in the mountains.
-It was fun waking up during the night, and see the stars.
+It

 In the morning, we got up just as Frank was leaving.
 Bunion came along shortly after, and passed us.
 The spring 2 miles further up the trail was nothing more than a trickle, and we headed on to the next water source, which was 8 miles north.
 There was some spring on the way, but it was on a 1 mile side trail.
 I can't imagine anyone actually going there.